Clifra-Jones/Meraki-API/README.md

 Configure your user profile to use the API.

-You must configure your profile to user the API.
-T odo this use the Set-MerakiAPI function.
+You must configure your profile to use the API module.
+To do this use the Set-MerakiAPI function.

 >Set-MerakiAPI -APIKey '{key string}' -OrgID 'XXXXXX'